for Winston-Salem, High Point, Kernersville, Greensboro, NC & Beyond

 Increased risk of gum disease has proven to be one of the worst side effects of missing teeth and can be minimized with a bridge.

 Missing teeth can cause speech disorders as they are used to make many of the sounds we use to speak clearly.

 The attachment procedure usually takes two or three appointments to complete.
 At the first appointment Drs.
 Pruitt, Miller, Stowe, Steinbicker or Taylor will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.

 Since the bridge must be fabricated very precisely to ensure correct bite and to match the opposing tooth, impressions of the teeth are taken and sent to a lab where the bridge will be constructed.

 Fixed bridges are typically cemented to the natural teeth next to the space left by the missing tooth.
 A pontic (false tooth) replaces the lost tooth.
 Dental crowns are cemented onto the natural teeth to provide support for the bridge.
-At Winston Smiles, our team of highly trained specialists have the experience to provide dental bridges for patients across Clemmons, Pfafftown, Lewisville, Walkertown, Lexington, and Wallburg, NC.
+At Winston Smiles, our team of highly trained specialists have the experience to provide dental bridges for patients across Clemmons, Pfafftown, Lewisville, Walkertown, Lexington, Wallburg, Kernersville, High Point, and Greensboro, NC.
 If you’re interested in scheduling a consultation, we welcome you to contact our office in Winston-Salem, NC today!